RocketCommunicationsInc/astro-www/src/pages/community/content-policy.md

 ### 2\.
 Draft Content

 Occasionally, AstroUXDS contributors will draft content and/or components and make those changes available for review or comment.
-If the content is of a sensitive nature or could create confusion by being made public before official adoption, it can be published to a unique, unlisted subdomain rather than the public site for the benefit of program management and EGS review.
+If the content is of a sensitive nature or could create confusion by being made public before official adoption, it can be published to a unique, unlisted subdomain rather than the public site for the benefit of program management and R2C2 review.
 On a separate branch, Astro UXDS contributors may display and revise draft content freely until it has been made canonical by merging into main and publishing to AstroUXDS.com.
 Take care to remember that all branches of the Astro website and components are publicly accessible, as the repo is a public open source project.
 Such a draft within Compliance or Component documentation or functionality can be identified as [pre-release](https://semver.org/#spec-item-9) by adding an "-alpha" or "-beta" (or similar) suffix to the version if published on [AstroUXDS.com](https://www.astrouxds.com/) or on NPM.

 ### 3\.
 Modified or Deprecated Content